dcousin3/superb/README.md

 graphical user interface requiring no programming nor scripting.
 See the nice tutorial by Walker (2021).

-The purpose of the funciton `superb()` is to provide a plot with summary statistics and correct error bars.
+The purpose of the function `superb()` is to provide a plot with summary statistics and correct error bars.
 With simple adjustments, the error bar are adjusted to the design (within or between), to the purpose (single or pair-wise differences), to the sampling method (simple randomized samples or cluster randomized samples) and to the population size (infinite or of a specific size).
-The `superbData()` function does not generate the plot but returns the summary statistics and the interval boundaries.
+The `superb(..., showPlot=FALSE)` argument does not generate the plot but returns the summary statistics and the interval boundaries.
 These can afterwards be sent to other plotting environments.

-The second, subsidiary, functionality is to generate random datasets.
+The second, subsidiary, functionality is to *Generate Random Datasets*.
 The function `GRD()` is used to easily generate random data from any design (within or between) using any population distribution with any parameters, and with various effect sizes. `GRD()` is quite handy to